The AAA Framework — KwanHoward.com

 Two Rails.
 One System.

-The AAA framework is a pre-conversation accountability system.
-It doesn't change what you say in an accountability conversation — it changes what's in place before you say it.
 When all five components are confirmed, the conversation has teeth.
 When one is missing, the conversation falls apart — not because you said the wrong thing, but because the ground wasn't solid.

 The framework runs on two rails and three rungs.
 The rails are what hold the manager's own behavior in check before any conversation happens.
 The rungs are the conditions that must be confirmed before any accountability conversation can stick.